WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/DFU/index.md

 ### Windows

+*Note - Windows users can flash the latest Meadow OS from within Visual Studio 2019.*

 You can download dfu-util from [Sourceforge](http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip).

 Extract the zip to a convenient location that you can access using the Terminal/Command Prompt.